JetBrains/lincheck/docs/topics/testing-strategies.md

 [//]: # (title: Stress testing and model checking)

 Lincheck provides two testing strategies: stress testing and model checking.
-They are preferable for different use-cases.

-Learn about the test structure and what happens under the hood for both testing strategies using the example of the `Counter` from the previous section:
+Learn what happens under the hood of both the testing strategies and the test structure in general with the `Counter` example from the previous section:

 ```kotlin
 class Counter {